Image 1 of 4

 How much are you willing to give?

+Perfection is the pursuit.
 The pursuit is the point.
+These are not two different things.

 They agreed.

-And when it does, the light will be perfect.
+When it does, the light will be perfect.

 This print is produced on museum archival paper and released as a strictly limited edition.